lucaboesch/moodle-local_mbseasyforms/README.md

 1. Unpack the plugin into /local/easyforms within your Moodle install.
 2. From the Moodle Administration block, expand Site Administration and click "Notifications".
 3. If desired, options can be added or removed in the local plugin configuration.
-   Also a default configuration is now included, which can be add via the administration backend.
+   Also a default configuration is now included, which can be added after installation via the administration backend.